Brachygastra: Predators

 Spiders commonly catch individual wasps in their webs.
 Opossums and woodpeckers have been observed attacking entire nests.

 Conservation

 Conservation of these wasps species is important to allow them to continue providing ecosystem services.
-Conservation practices include the protection of wasp nests, the maintenance of floral diversity, the preservation of forests and the use to pest control methods that do no harm these wasps.
+Conservation practices include the protection of wasp nests, the maintenance of floral diversity, the preservation of forests and the use of pest control methods that do not harm these wasps.